Tri-County Mall: Late 1990s and onward

 Equitable Life Insurance put Tri-County and several other mall properties up for sale in December 1996, due to concerns over saturation in the American retail market.
 It was sold to the O'Connor Group in July 1997 for $147 million.
 At the time of sale, the mall was 90 percent leased.
 In 1998, Dillard's acquired the Mercantile Stores Company, which resulted in all of the McAlpin's stores being rebranded as Dillard's.
 Blackstone Group, a real estate company based out of New York City, announced negotiations to buy the mall from O'Connor Group in 2002.
 Blackstone then sold the mall to Thor Equities in 2005.
-At the time of the sale, the mall faced increased competition from a then-recent renovations at Cincinnati Mills (later Forest Fair Village), and had not received exterior renovations since the early-1990s expansion was completed, two factors which had a negative impact on the mall's value and tenancy.
+At the time of the sale, the mall faced increased competition once again from Forest Fair Mall, which underwent massive renovations and became Cincinnati Mills (later Forest Fair Village).
+Tri-County had not undergone exterior renovations since the early 1990s, when the expansion was completed.
+These two factors had a negative impact on the mall's value and tenancy.

 Two further anchor changes occurred under Thor Equities' ownership.
 Lazarus, which had been dual-branded by Federated Department Stores as Lazarus-Macy's in 2003, became just Macy's in 2005.
 Also, JCPenney closed its Tri-County location in 2005, and returned to the city of Hamilton with a store at the then-newly built Bridgewater Falls shopping center.
 One year later, the former JCPenney building underwent a major renovation, in which a new mall hallway was run through the lower level of the building, leading to a new mall entrance.
 The hallway was to include several new mall shops, including an Ethan Allen furniture store and a location of BJ's Restaurants.
 Also part of this renovation plan was new signage along Interstate 275.
 A joint venture of Coventry Real Estate and Developers Diversified Realty (now SITE Centers) bought the mall in May 2006.